 Finally, to avoid such potentially adverse consequences to the military justice system, we encourage Congress in the future to hold extensive hearings on proposed amendments to the UCMJ.
-Congress should hear the views of a wide range of stakeholders and interest groups and also consider the full extent of ripple effects from its proposals so that the American military justice system is transformed at a principled and measured pace.
+259 Congress should hear the views of a wide range of stakeholders and interest groups and also consider the full extent of ripple effects from its proposals so that the American military justice system is transformed at a principled and measured pace.
 In that way, Congress will be able to more effectively carry out its constitutional mandate to make rules and regulations affecting the military.

-&lt;sup>258 See, e.g., Peter H. Schuck, Legal Complexity: Some Causes, Consequences, And Cures, 42 Duke L.J.
-1, 6-7 (1992) (citing other scholarly works on the issue of complexity in legal systems and stating that many commentators have noted the administrative and transaction costs, which complexity generates); see also J.B.
-Ruhl & Daniel Martin Katz, Measuring, Monitoring, And Managing Legal Complexity, 101 IowA L. Rev. 191 (2015) (addressing the issue of measuring legal complexity).
+systems and stating that many commentators have noted the administrative and transaction costs, which complexity generates); see also J.B.
+Ruhl & Daniel Martin Katz, Measuring, Monitoring, And Managing Legal Complexity, 101 IOWA L. REV. 191 (2015) (addressing the issue of measuring legal complexity).

-&lt;sup>259 In enacting the extensive legislation in the 2016 Military Justice Act, Congress held no real hearings on the legislation.
+259 In enacting the extensive legislation in the 2016 Military Justice Act, Congress held no real hearings on the legislation.
 In subsequent NDAAs, few comprehensive hearings have been held.